A Brief History of the Organization

 In 1996, Washoe Medical Center (now Renown Health) generously granted TMT $750,000 because they believe community health and quality of life go hand in hand. $500,000 was used over five-years as program grant funding (ending in 2001) to a broad range of nonprofits that work collectively to improve quality of life for everyone in our community, while the remaining monies sustained TMT’s operations over eight years.
 TMT’s program grant funding ended in 2001.
 Today membership and every penny contributed is used to sustain TMT’s programs, fund partnerships to improve indicators, and create positive community change.

 In 1997, TMT published its first Quality of Life In The Truckee Meadows: A Report To The Community, and in 1998, this report was used in the region-wide visioning process now known as “One Region.
 One Vision.”
 TMT continued to publish a biennial community well-being report through 2005.
-[Because the indicators are used to track changes (improvement and decline) over time, TMT’s community reports are now periodic.]
+[Because the indicators are used to track changes (improvement and decline) over time, TMT’s community wellbeing reports are now periodic, but TMT continues to publish an annual report to the community summarizing indicator trends.]

 In 2000, TMT surveyed the community and reduced its 66 indictors by collapsing 30 indicators into 6 quality of life categories that resonated with businesses and citizens.